MKLab-ITI/JGNN/tutorials/NN.md

 ```

 ## Writing operations
-This is a good point to we present symbols you can use to define operation expressions.
+This is a good point to present symbols you can use within expressions.
 Unless otherwise specified, you can replace x and y with any expression.
 Sometimes,
 y needs to be a constant defined either by presenting a number, calling
 `ModelBuilder.config(y, double)`, or calling `ModelBuilder.constant(y, double)` to